Toqoqan

 Toqoqan was a member of the ruling family of the Mongol Empire.
-He was a son of the Khan of the Golden Horde, Batu.
+He was a son of the khan of the Golden Horde, Batu.
 Through his father, he was also a great-grandson of the Mongol emperor Genghis Khan.
-Though Toqoqan never reigned himself, many subsequent Khans were descended from him.
+Though Toqoqan never reigned himself, many subsequent khans were descended from him.

 His chief wife was Köchü Khatun, also known as Buka Ujin of the Oirats.
-Her father (or possibly brother) was Buqa-Temür, who was himself a grandson of Genghis Khan through his daughter Checheikhen.
+Her father (or possibly brother) was Buqa-Temür, who was a grandson of Genghis Khan through his daughter Checheikhen.

 Toqoqan had five sons, of whom the eldest, Tartu, became father of the Khan Talabuga.
-Two further sons, Mengu-Timur and Tode Mongke, both by Köchü Khatun, were also Khans of the Golden Horde.
+Two further sons, Mengu-Timur and Tode Mongke, both by Köchü Khatun, were also khans of the Golden Horde.